Thomas triumphs in yellow, but booed on Alpe d'Huez

 Spanish veteran Alejandro Valverde's slim hopes of fighting for a podium place ended when he was spat out the back.

+And after Quintana lost 47sec on the day, the Colombian said: "I gave it everything.
+Now, it's crucial we recover and see what we can do in the next mountain stages."

-With 7km remaining for Kruijswijk, his lead had been halved to two minutes and he was left with slim hopes when Thomas and Froome countered attempts by Dumoulin and Bardet in the closing few kilometres to shake them off.
+Afetr Kruijswijk was overtaken in the closing kilometres, Thomas and Froome countered attempts by Dumoulin and Bardet to shake them off.

 When Thomas negotiated the final bend with tactical perfection, it gave the Welshman the extra metres required to forge ahead and claim the win.